 I have been a fan of Margaret Shepherd’s books for many years.
-When I first discovered her collection for letter writing guidelines, I was sold.
-She and I are kindred spirits.
-With little research, I discovered her address and immediately wrote to Margaret Shepherd with my thanks and appreciation.
+When I first discovered her collection of letter writing guides, I was sold.
+I felt I found a kindred spirit.
+With a little research, I discovered her address and immediately wrote to Margaret Shepherd expressing my thanks and appreciation.
 She wrote back saying that letter writing was her “favorite was to communicate.”

-I write to her when I have something newsworthy, which is usually several times each year.
-In return, for the last few years, I have received one of Margaret’s original holiday cards and yearly newsletters.
+I write to her when I have something newsworthy, which is usually several times a year.
+In return, for the last few years, I have received one of Margaret’s original holiday cards and a yearly newsletter.
 As she recommends: “personalize those newsletters with a few handwritten lines.”
 And so she does with her calligraphic words of personal encouragement just for me!

 I learned from Margaret’s newsletters, that she is married to David Friend.
-I noticed in a recent Peabody Museum catalog that David Friend was funding a new hall at the museum to showcase large minerals and gemstones.
-Being a resident in the New Haven area, I asked Margaret if I might be invited to the opening.
+I noticed in a recent Peabody Museum catalog that David Friend was funding a new hall at the museum to showcase a collection of large minerals and gemstones.
+I live nearby and asked Margaret if I might be invited to the opening.
 An email followed from the Peabody for October 13th.
 Wow!

 The opening was amazingly crowded.
 Not being very tall, I couldn’t see the speakers.
 The acknowledgements took about an hour.
 David Friend spoke saying that his Dad had given him a hammer to discover minerals as a boy.
 He still has that hammer!
-Finally, the ribbon was cut, and the gallery was opened.
-And the crowd flowed inward.
+Finally, the ribbon was cut, the gallery opened and the crowd flowed inward.

-I didn’t know anyone and the room was extremely dark.
-Finally I saw David Friend posing for photos by the huge quartz crystal pictured above.
+I didn’t know anyone.
+The room was extremely dark.
+Finally, I saw David Friend posing for photos by the huge quartz crystal pictured above.
 I heard people addressing him as “David, ” so that was key.
-Then a young woman came over and leaned on David for another photo.
-I recognized the woman from one of Margaret’s yearly newsletters.
-Wow.
-I circled around a few more times till I met the gal and said, “Hello.
+When a young woman came over and leaned on David for a photo, I recognized her from one of Margaret’s newsletters.
+I circled around a few times till I spotted the gal and said, “Hello.
 Can you tell me where Margaret is?”
 She graciously pointed to her right, and Margaret Shepherd turned around.

 We spoke briefly.
-The room was quiet noisy.
-I asked her if she would sign some books, I had brought 3.
-She said she had her trusty pen and we found a drinks table to accomplish the task.
+The room was quite noisy.
+I asked her if she would sign my three books.
+She had her trusty pen and we found a drinks table to accomplish the task.
 I had written her a letter which she quickly deposited in her Vera Bradley backpack.
 I also carried a Vera Bradley bag!

-As you can see in the photo on the right, it was mighty dark.
+As you can see in the photo, it was mighty dark.
 Margaret inscribed each of my books with her beautiful script.
-I told her of my idea to create a letter writing service for people who can’t find the time to do it themselves.
+I told her of my idea to create a letter writing service for people who can’t find the time to write themselves.
 Her response to this concept was: “Great idea!”

 When Margaret was finished signing my books, she reached into her bag and gave me another gift, one of her business cards.
 It’s an ambigram.
 It’s it cool?